ensaremirerol/swat4hcls-rdfcraft-hands-on/README.md

 - Java 8 or higher (for both OpenRefine and RDFCraft)

+> [!NOTE]
+>
-> [!NOTE] RDFCraft can be run without Java, but it will not be able to produce
+> RDFCraft can be run without Java, but it won't be able to generate RDF files.
-> RDF Files.
+> You can still generate YARRRML and RML files and use them with other tools

 ## Software Installation